 DUIs And Child Custody, Continued

-So, while a DUI in and of itself might not hold an influence over a child custody proceedings, being arrested for a DUI can set off a chain of events that might hinder your case down the line.
+So, while a DUI in and of itself might not hold an influence over a child custody proceedings, being arrested for a DUI or being charged with a drug crime can set off a chain of events that might hinder your case down the line.

 The same might also hold true if you have a DUI arrest from before your separation and child custody case, and the scrutiny with which the courts view such offences often magnifies if you have multiple arrests, as it shows a pattern of behavior.
 It’s best to avoid DUIs at all costs, and, if you do have one, consult the services of a professional who can help you navigate those rippling consequences in court.